Colt State Park, Rhode IslandCities & Urban Centers

 Colt State Park with kids

 Colt State Park is an excellent destination for families with kids.
 Its 464 acres of open lawns provide ample space for children to run and play freely.
 The four miles of paved bike paths are perfect for family bike rides, and the paths are also stroller-friendly.
 Kids will enjoy the various picnic areas for lunch, and there are often opportunities for birdwatching and spotting other wildlife.
 The adjacent Bristol Town Beach and Sports Complex also features a playground and additional sports fields, offering even more options for family fun.
-Remember the "carry in-carry out" policy to teach kids about leaving no trace.
+Remember that leashed dogs are welcome, making it a great spot for furry family members too.

 Colt State Park tips